Samson and Delilah (1949 film): Plot

-Delilah later attends the public torture of Samson wielding a whip, which she uses to guide him to the temple's main support pillars.
-Once he stands between them, he tells Delilah to flee, but she remains, unseen by him, as he pushes the pillars apart.
-The pillars give way and the temple collapses, burying Samson, Delilah, and all the Philistines, including the court.
-In the end, the temple lies in rubble, and Saul and Miriam, his two closest Danite Hebrew friends, are left to mourn Samson's death.
+Despite Samson's warning, Delilah attends the feast at the temple, where Samson is brought out in front of a massive Philistine crowd.
+Miriam arrives with Saul and begs the Saran and Delilah in vain for Samson's freedom.
+Under the pretense of humiliating him, Delilah guides Samson to the temple's two main pillars at his behest.
+Once he stands between them, he tells Delilah to flee, but she remains, unseen by him, as he prays for strength and pushes the pillars apart.
+The pillars give way and the temple collapses, burying Samson, Delilah, and hundreds of Philistines under the rubble.
+Saul and Miriam mourn Samson's death, remarking that "men will tell his story for a thousand years."